Sergidev/ClashOfRealms/README.md

 ---

-### 206. Relic
+### 206. Artifact

-**206.1.** Relics are permanent cards.
+**206.1.** Artifacts are permanent cards.
 They are played from hand during the Main Phase by paying their mana cost.
-There are two types of Relics: **Base Relics** and **Equipped Relics**, as determined by the card text.
+There are two types of Artifacts: **Base Artifacts** and **Equipped Artifacts**, as determined by the card text.

-**206.2.** Base Relics
+**206.2.** Base Artifacts
-- **206.2.1.** Base Relics are placed in the player's Base Zone when played.
+- **206.2.1.** Base Artifacts are placed in the player's Base Zone when played.
-- **206.2.2.** Base Relics are in play once placed.
+- **206.2.2.** Base Artifacts are in play once placed.
 Their passive, activated, and triggered abilities are active.
-- **206.2.3.** Base Relics can be targeted by card effects.
-If a Base Relic is destroyed, it is placed in its owner's Graveyard.
+- **206.2.3.** Base Artifacts can be targeted by card effects.
+If a Base Artifact is destroyed, it is placed in its owner's Graveyard.
-- **206.2.4.** Base Relics are not units.
+- **206.2.4.** Base Artifacts are not units.
 They cannot attack, defend, or move unless a card effect specifically states otherwise.

-**206.3.** Equipped Relics
+**206.3.** Equipped Artifacts
-- **206.3.1.** Equipped Relics carry the **Equip [cost]** keyword (see rule 001.6).
+- **206.3.1.** Equipped Artifacts carry the **Equip [cost]** keyword (see rule 001.6).
 To play one, the controller pays the Equip cost and declares a valid target as specified on the card.
 The target must be in play at the moment of playing.
-- **206.3.2.** An Equipped Relic is not placed in the Base Zone.
+- **206.3.2.** An Equipped Artifact is not placed in the Base Zone.
 It is physically placed on or beside its target and remains attached to it.
-- **206.3.3.** The Relic's effects apply to its equipped target and/or its controller as stated on the card.
+- **206.3.3.** The Artifact's effects apply to its equipped target and/or its controller as stated on the card.
-- **206.3.4.** An Equipped Relic cannot be unequipped or moved to a different target under normal circumstances.
+- **206.3.4.** An Equipped Artifact cannot be unequipped or moved to a different target under normal circumstances.
 A card effect may permit this only if it explicitly states so.
-- **206.3.5.** If the attached card leaves play by any means (destroyed, returned to hand, sent to Commander Zone, etc.), the Equipped Relic is simultaneously destroyed and placed in its owner's Graveyard.
+- **206.3.5.** If the attached card leaves play by any means (destroyed, returned to hand, sent to Commander Zone, etc.), the Equipped Artifact is simultaneously destroyed and placed in its owner's Graveyard.
-- **206.3.6.** An Equipped Relic may be targeted and destroyed independently by card effects.
+- **206.3.6.** An Equipped Artifact may be targeted and destroyed independently by card effects.
 If it is destroyed, its carrier is unaffected.

 ---